Busyness is not a sign of commitment. It is a sign of unclear priorities. And the longer it goes unnamed, the more it costs.

 Busyness is neurochemically rewarding.
 Every completed task, every answered email, every fire extinguished triggers a small dopamine release.
 The brain doesn't distinguish between "I responded to 40 emails" and "I made a decision that will matter in six months."
 Prioritization requires the prefrontal cortex, the part of the brain that handles trade-offs and long-term thinking.
 When it fatigues, the brain defaults to reactive mode.
 Leaders aren't choosing busyness.
 Their biology is defaulting to it.

 But the deeper issue is vulnerability.
 Choosing priorities means putting a stake in the ground and saying "this is what I believe matters most," and being visible if you're wrong.
 Busyness avoids that exposure.
 If you're doing everything, you can't be blamed for not doing the one thing that mattered most.
-Busyness is armor.
-Prioritization is courage.
+That's the real function of busyness.
+It's armor.
+Prioritization means dropping the armor and risking being wrong.

 A leader running on busyness doesn't just burn out.
 They scatter their team.
 Porter and Nohria's Harvard Business School study of 27 CEOs found that leader-type executives, those who focused on strategic coordination rather than operational details, led firms with significantly higher productivity and profits.
-Same hours.
-Different allocation.
+Same hours, allocated differently.
 The difference wasn't effort.
 It was prioritization.

 The less visible cost is what never gets built.
 Busyness feels like productivity in month one.
 By month six, progress is lateral.
 More activity, no needle movement.
 Sophie Leroy's research on attention residue shows that constant task-switching leaves cognitive fragments behind.
 Every context shift degrades the quality of the next decision.